tweag/python-monorepo-example/content/blog/2020-02-06-safe-inline-java.md

   [java| $it.next() |]
 ```

-In a [linear setting][LinearIO], the monad in which these operations
+In a [linear setting][lineario], the monad in which these operations
 run declares
 that the bound variables are linear and therefore should be used
 exactly once.
 This is the case of the reference `it`, which we